-The consultation period is now closed
+The public consultation process is now finished.

 The Northwest Attachment Centre (NAC) project will involve constructing a new mainly underground infrastructure needed to maintain the métro network.
 By adding this attachment centre, the STM aims to reduce its asset maintenance deficit and ensure the longevity of its métro network.